MrEjonzzon/Pokedex/README.md

 	```

 ## Manipulating and presenting database data with GUI
-If your database has been correctly set up you should know be able to use the program "Pokedex.py", start off by making sure your MySQL database is on.
+If your database has been correctly set up you should now be able to use the program "Pokedex.py", start off by making sure your MySQL database is on.
 Once the GUI is on, you will be presented with three different buttons.

 ### Show Pokémon
 This Button will open up a new window with a scrollable list.
 If you click a Pokémon in that list you will be presented with its stats to the right.
 If you click on a new Pokémon the stats will update to match.